-Title of Item: Resolution imposing a gross receipts tax on the short-term lease or rental of used for short-term rental or lease by a person whose principal business is the short-term lease or rental of heavy equipment at retail.
+Title of Item: Resolution imposing a gross receipts tax on the short-term lease or rental of heavy equipment Explanation: Session Law 2008-144 repeals the property tax on heavy equipment owned and used for short-term rental or lease by a person whose principal business is the short-term lease or rental of heavy equipment at retail.
 The Session Law also authorizes the City to enact in the place of property tax a local option gross receipts tax on the short-term heavy equipment rentals.
 City Council approval must occur two months before the first date of the calendar quarter in which the taxes will be effective.
-The first date the tax can be effective is

-Explanation: Session Law 2008-144 repeals the property tax on heavy equipment owned and imposing the gross tax allowed for counties at 1.2%.
+The first date the tax can be effective is January 1, 2009.
+Fiscal Note: This tax may may generate approximately \$10,000 in annual revenue for the City.
+As a local option tax, the State's Fiscal Research has calculated this to be revenue neutral when applied to the gross receipts from the rental of heavy equipment.
+Even though the tax rate is revenue-neutral, the share of the total revenue received by a city may change.
+The tax will be paid to the City if the place of business from which the heavy equipment is delivered is located in the City.
+Recommendation: Approval of the attached resolution to levy .8% gross receipts tax on the short-term rental of heavy equipment.